Ian-Parberry/stompdisk/README.md

 When you delete a file under Windows, the file data on disk doesn't get deleted, just the pointers that Windows uses to access the file.
-The data is still there, but its location on the disk has been added to a _free-list_ of disk space available to be over-written by other files.
 Until that disk space is actually over-written by another file, a moderately competent hacker with access to your old disk drive could potentially reconstruct your files.
 This means that